karlotness/nn-benchmark/README.md

 while RNN, LSTM approximates f: f(x_n) -> f(x_{n+1})

 ## Datasets
-10,000 trajectories; each with ten sample points.
+10,000 trajectories; each with 10 sample points.
+Note: may need to double this.
 MLPs are fed with data with irregular time stamps since t is an input to the network RNNs are fed with data with constant dt